bhauman/devcards/README.md

 ### devcards.core/om-root-card

 The `om-root-card` has the same function signature as `om/root`.
-You can use it to quickly display om components.
+You can use it to quickly display [Om](https://github.com/swannodette/om) components.

 ```
 (defn widget [data owner]